The Best Paint Rollers and Covers, Tested and Reviewed

 • Not suited for textured surfaces

 The FoamPro Finish 2-inch roller is made of high-density foam that leaves a beautifully smooth finish.
 Because of its size, the foam roller is ideal for painting fence posts, furniture, or other small, oddly shaped items.
-The little roller is also perfect for painting trim, moldings, door frames, or tight corners.
+The little roller is also perfect for painting trim, moldings, door and frames, and it makes a good corner paint roller, too.

 Get the FoamPro paint roller at Amazon or The Home Depot.